 For those of you still unable to access adequate broadband, I understand your frustration.
 However I am delighted to let you know that £1.7 billion is being invested in extending superfast broadband provision across the UK, and by 2017, 95 per cent of the UK will be connected.
 The nationwide roll-out is on track, and 4 million homes and businesses have now been connected.

 Government money is scarce these days, but a total of £165 million is being put directly into rural areas through the Rural Development Programme, with £20 million for vocational training to help rural and farming enterprises, including those in the Moorlands, increase their profits and get more competitive.
 And of course apprenticeships work in the country too - from village butchers to dry-stone wallers, apprenticeships can help all sorts of businesses.

 And entrepreneurs in our area can benefit from a £60 million grant scheme to turn ambitious business plans into a reality.
 These grants can be worth more than £1 million each to help new businesses grow their businesses in farming, tourism, forestry and others micro enterprise support.

-Farming and rural business is a very important issue to me, and I can assure you that I will continue to work hard to get your concerns heard in Westminster.
-If you have any specific issues, please don’t hesitate to contact me.
+Farming and rural business is a very important issue to me, and I can assure you that I will continue to campaign for our countryside.